yehaha9876/gitlab/doc/user/project/merge_requests/performance_diff.md

 If your application offers a web interface and you are using [GitLab CI/CD][ci], you can quickly determine the performance impact of pending code changes.
 GitLab uses [Sitespeed.io][sitespeed], a free and open source tool for measuring the performance of web sites, to analyze the performance of specific pages.

-GitLab runs Sitespeed.io and compares the overall scores for each page between the source and target branches of a merge request.
+GitLab runs the [Sitespeed.io container][sitespeed-container] and compares the overall scores for each page between the source and target branches of a merge request.
 The difference for each page is then shown right on the merge request:

 ![Performance Widget][performance-widget]